MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 ### Configure computer clock reset

-In order for W32tm.exe to reset a computer clock, it first checks the offset (`CurrentTimeOffset` or `Phase Offset`) between the current time and the computer clock time to determine whether the offset is less than the `MaxAllowedPhaseOffset` value.
+In order for W32tm.exe to reset a computer clock, it first checks the offset (`CurrentTimeOffset`, also known as `Phase Offset`) between the current time and the computer clock time to determine whether the offset is less than the `MaxAllowedPhaseOffset` value.

 - `CurrentTimeOffset` &lt; `MaxAllowedPhaseOffset`: Adjust the computer clock gradually by using the clock rate.
 - `CurrentTimeOffset` &ge; `MaxAllowedPhaseOffset`: Set the computer clock immediately.